 Concentrate on staying calm

 Emotional outbursts can trigger a freeze/flight state in avoidants, but this is something from which you can return.
-Remember there is no real danger, learn techniques to relax and return from a triggered state - relax and focus on your body, breathe slowly and try to clear your mind.
+Remember there is no real danger and remind yourself that you are safe.
+Learn techniques to relax and return from a triggered state - relax and focus on your body, breathe slowly and try to clear your mind.
 Somatic Experiencing Therapy can help here.